 About the wine:

 Their flagship wine, the 2022 Clos Mogador, sourced from a single vineyard, was produced from a blend of grape varieties, primarily Grenache and Cariñena, but also a small amount of Syrah and Cabernet Sauvignon (less and less, as they are in the process of grafting most of them).
-It was fermented with 40% whole clusters and aged in 2,000- and 2,500-liter oak casks; some are old barrels, to avoid using too much new oak, and some batches finish their aging in concrete tanks for about 20 months.
-They have implemented some changes, moving to larger volumes and abandoning barrels in favor of casks (with the low volumes of 2024, the wine will be aged exclusively in casks).
-It has a very Mediterranean nose with abundant notes of dry hay and straw, the classic notes of wet slate—also very Priorat—and it has a round palate with very fine, chalky tannins.
+It was fermented with 40% whole clusters and aged in 2,000- and 2,500-liter oak casks; some of these are old barrels, to avoid using too much new oak, and some batches finish their aging in concrete tanks for a total of about 20 months.
+They have implemented some changes, moving to larger volumes and switching from barrels to casks (with the low volumes of 2024, the wine will be aged exclusively in casks).
+It has a very Mediterranean nose with abundant notes of dry hay and straw, along with the classic notes of wet slate—also very typical of Priorat—and it has a round palate with very fine, chalky tannins.
 It is serious and harmonious, and seems relaxed, without any excess.
-It has 14% alcohol, with 5.4 grams of acidity and a very dry finish.
-None of the 2022 vintages showed excessive heat or ripeness.
-The alcohol is restrained and integrated, and the wines are balanced and harmonious, but with a more Mediterranean profile.
+It has an alcohol content of 14%, with 5.4 grams of acidity and a very dry finish.
+None of the 2022 vintages showed any excessive heat or ripeness.
+The alcohol is restrained and well-integrated, and the wines are balanced and harmonious, though with a more Mediterranean profile.
 35,000 bottles produced.
 It was bottled in June 2024.
 2025–2038

 James Suckling